grant-sobkowski/dotfiles/README.md

 cd ~
 git clone https://github.com/grant-sobkowski/dotfiles.git && cd dotfiles
+# nvim/.config/nvim is a git submodule pointing to my fork of kickstart-nvim
+git submodule update --init --recursive

 stow nvim
 stow bash
+stow zshrc
 ```

 Note: the above setup only works if you clone the repo from HOME.